Cghlewis/data-mgmt-ed-research-book/_book/11-data-capture.md

 <p class="caption">(\#fig:fig12-1)Data capture in the research project life cycle</p>
 </div>

-After the data collection period is complete, the next phase in the cycle is to capture the data, meaning extracting, creating, or acquiring a file that we can save in our designated storage location.
-In quantitative research we typically want to capture data in an electronic, rectangular format (see Chapter \@ref(structure)).
+After the data collection period is complete, the next phase in the cycle is to capture the data, meaning extracting, creating, or acquiring a flat file that we can save in our designated storage location.
+In quantitative research we typically want to capture data in an electronic, rectangular format that can be easily analyzed or shared (see Chapter \@ref(structure)).
 In this chapter we will review common ways to capture data based on three data collection methods (see Figure \@ref(fig:fig12-2)).
 Similar to data collection, it is possible for data errors to occur during this phase.
 In reviewing data capture methods, we will also cover how data quality can be managed during this phase.

 <div class="figure" style="text-align: center">
 <img src="img/capture.PNG" alt="Common data capture methods" width="60%" />
 <p class="caption">(\#fig:fig12-2)Common data capture methods</p>
 </div>

 ## Electronic data capture {#capture-electronic}